PSebastian96/pjt3-NoiseAudit/README.md

 Click [Here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) to retrieve pictures for some of the buttons and more detailed explanations of the above process.

 <hr>

+### Heroku Deployment

+The project was deployed on Heroku from the master branch.
+In order to successfully deploy the project, the following is necessary:

+1. create a requirements.txt and Procfile within the CLI :

+a. -- pip3 freeze --local > requirements.txt
+b. -- echo web: python app.py > Procfile

+2. Sign in to Heroku and create a new app.

+Select Deploy tab, then Deployment Method and select Github.
+Under Connect to Github enter your details and connect your repository.
+Followed by settings and select Config Vars and then Reveal Config Vars.

+In Config Vars use the env.py file variables and values:

+-- IP : 0.0.0.0
+-- PORT : 5000
+-- DATABASE_URI : [your_db_URI]
+-- SECRET_KEY : [your_secret_key]

+Under the Deploy tab go to Automatic Deploys and press Enable.
+Under Manual Deploy, choose Master and click Deploy Branch.
+Heroku will begin building the app.
+When it is ready, you can click Open app to launch it.

 <a name="acknowledgements"></a>
 # Acknowledgements